Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Indirect Comparisons

 \subsection{Band Comparisons}

-In this section, we test whether the second harmonic bands in the experiments behave according to the relation between $B_2$ and $B$ given in equation (\ref{eqn:NLSB2}).
+In this subsection, we test whether the experimental second harmonic bands behave according to the relation between $B_2$ and $B$ given in equation (\ref{eqn:NLSB2}).
 This comparison includes the 3.33 Hz and 6.66 Hz waves along with their sidebands.
-The comparisons in this section are more detailed than those in Section \ref{SMComparisons} because they test the models' ability to predict the evolution of twenty-five Fourier amplitudes instead of one Fourier amplitude.
+The comparisons in this section are more detailed than those in Section \ref{SMComparisons} because they test the models' ability to predict the evolution of all Fourier amplitudes in the band as opposed to just one Fourier amplitude (the dominant mode).

-Plots of the band predictions are not included because the single-mode prediction plots (see Figure \ref{fig:har2}) show the evolution of the 6.66 Hz wave.
-Sideband information that the band prediction provides is examined through the error norm results presented in the bottom halves of Tables \ref{table:asymExpt} \& \ref{table:asymModel}.
-The bottom half of Table \ref{table:asymModel} shows that there is a quantitative difference between the direct and indirect models even when the evolution of the entire band of frequencies is modeled.
-The sideband data are smaller amplitude and noisier than the 3.33 and 6.66 Hz waves.
-However, the percent error comparisons are reasonable because they take the amplitudes into account, see the denominator of equation (\ref{eqn:error}).
+Plots of the band predictions are not included because there are too many sidebands and because the single-mode prediction plots (see Figure \ref{fig:har2}) show the evolution of the 6.66 Hz wave.
+Instead, the information the band prediction provides about the sidebands is examined through the error norm results presented in Table \ref{table:asymExpt2}.
+This table shows how accurately the models and equation (\ref{eqn:NLSB2}) predict the evolution of the second harmonic band.
+Additionally, just as with the single-mode comparison, there is a quantitative difference between the direct and indirect predictions.

-Table \ref{table:asymExpt} shows that the errors from the single-mode predictions (upper half of the table) are significantly smaller than the errors from the band predictions (bottom half of the table).
-Since the error norm we are using averages over the total number of Fourier modes examined, this indicates that (\ref{eqn:NLSB2}) is not capturing the behavior of the sidebands as accurately as the 6.66 Hz wave.
-This may be due to the fact that the sidebands have amplitudes that are quite small or that the experimental sidebands do not have the amplitudes predicted by the NLS-type models.
-Overall, the indirect predictions have much higher error than the direct comparisons as seen in Table \ref{table:direct}.
-Additionally, the evolution of the 6.66 Hz wave is more accurately predicted than the sidebands.
-For all four experiments, using the higher-order versions of equations (\ref{eqn:Stokesb2}) and (\ref{eqn:NLSB2}) did not have a significant impact on the results.